Omar al-Bashir: Sudan's ousted president

-Born in 1944 into a farming family, Mr Bashir joined the army as a young man and rose through the ranks.
-He fought in the Egyptian army in the 1973 war against Israel.
+He joined the Egyptian army as a young man and rose through the ranks, fighting in the 1973 war against Israel.

-As head of state, his game has largely remained soldiering - the political lead being taken by two other figures.
+As head of state, his focus largely remained soldiering - the political lead being taken by two other figures.

-The first in the 1990s was Hassan al-Turabi, a prominent Sunni Muslim who advocates an Islamic state and ushered in a bill introducing Sharia to all provinces but the south.
+The first in the 1990s was Hassan al-Turabi, a prominent Sunni Muslim who until his death in 2016 advocated an Islamic state and ushered in a bill introducing Sharia to all provinces but the south.

 After they fell out in 2000, Mr Turabi told the BBC: "He's a military person who has been in power for a while and he wants to assert military power."

-Then Osman Ali Taha, who negotiated the north-south deal and is now first vice-president, came to the fore.
-But his influence has since waned and the president has taken centre stage.
+Then Osman Ali Taha, a politician who negotiated the north-south deal, came to the fore.
+But his influence waned and the president took centre stage.

-Mr Bashir denies accusations that access to government funds and oil money was an underlying cause of the unrest in Darfur.
+Mr Bashir - who became president when it was punishable by death to be found in possession of US dollars - has denied accusations that access to government funds and oil money was an underlying cause of the unrest in Darfur.

 He was angered and humiliated in May 2008 when Darfur rebels nearly entered Khartoum, his fortress capital.

-Many feared the International Criminal Court's indictment against him in March 2009 on five counts of crimes against humanity and two of war crimes would provoke Mr Bashir into flexing his muscles.
+Many feared the ICC's indictment against him in March 2009 on five counts of crimes against humanity and two of war crimes would provoke Mr Bashir into flexing his muscles.

 Mr Bashir had said Sudan would not stand in the way of South Sudan's independence, but tension has been rising since the region went its separate way.